 Infection control management plans

-• persons receiving services at the facility
+• persons receiving services at the facility; and

-• other persons at risk of infection at the facility
+• other persons at risk of infection at the facility.

-The health-care facilities affected by these changes are those that provide a declared health service.
-A healthcare facility that provides a declared health service includes mobile premises associated with the facility and other premises or places that persons employed or otherwise engaged at the facility provide the declared health service.It may include, but is not limited to:
+A healthcare facility that provides declared health services includes mobile premises associated with the facility and other premises or places that persons employed or otherwise engaged at the facility provide the declared health service.
+It may include, but is not limited to:

 • public hospitals